-A Minor, Unaccompanied: Memoir of a Teen Musician’s Odyssey won Memoir Magazine’s 2022 Prize for coming-of-age books.
-Complete at 89,000 words, this unpublished manuscript stitches Alisson Wood’s Being Lolita with Guy Trebay’s 1970s Do Something, and legacies of parental neglect in Jeanette Walls’ The Glass Castle.
+A Minor, Unaccompanied: A Young Flutist’s Journey won Memoir Magazine’s 2022 Prize for coming-of-age books.
+Complete at 89,000 words, this unpublished manuscript stitches Alisson Wood’s Being Lolita with legacies of parental neglect in Jeanette Walls’ The Glass Castle, and provides an intimate homeless youth profile such as in Vicki Sokolik’s If You See Them: Young, Unhoused, and Alone in America.

 Overview

 A week before my fourteenth birthday, wealthy, popular twenty-five-year-old Hugo, gives me a romance novel about a girl who falls in love with an older man and saves his life.
 Friendless and bored, I follow the script for almost two years.
-But Hugo ignores me when we’re not having sex, so at almost age sixteen, I take my flute and leave home to join a Wisconsin commune.
-Planning to restart school, I hitchhike to British Columbia for a school that is a scam.
+But Hugo ignores me when we’re not having sex.
+At age fifteen, I leave home to join a Wisconsin commune.
+Planning to restart school, I hitchhike to British Columbia for an experimental school that is a scam.
 Another swindled kid offers me a ride home but dumps me in California.
 Homeless in San Francisco, I run into a commune member who trafficks me for sex.
 Escaping, I return home to restart the relationship with Hugo but break it off and re-enter high school.

-When my mother remarries and moves across the country when I’m seventeen, I stay behind to graduate and enter college on a music scholarship but struggle with self-identity.
+When my mother remarries and moves across the country I’m seventeen and stay behind to graduate and enter college on a music scholarship but struggle with self-identity.
 Re-encounters with Hugo and the man who trafficked me convince me I’m done with that life but nor do I want the rigid abstinence my new chosen family requires.
-Who am I—the wild hippie, this new strait-laced version or a young woman determined to love myself and live life on my own terms?
+Who am I—the wild hippie, this new strait-laced version or neither?
+How do I thrive and find self-forgiveness?

 Partial or full manuscript available to literary agents upon request.